June 9, 2018

 *(tax bracket % will vary based on your state and income levels)

 And believe me, I have heard everything from “You know what we need Todd, a lot more cash” to “Whoa Todd, that’s a TON!”.
-It may be a lot from a different perspective when you haven’t really prepared for it, however I would rather be conservative and you have the money set aside from your operating account and not use the same cash for the business that is meant for tax.
+It may be a lot from a different perspective when you haven’t really prepared for it, however I would rather be conservative and you have the money set aside from your operating account, from which you allocate appropriate amounts for campaigns for instance, conducted by agencies such as The Marketing Heaven, and not use the cash that is meant for tax.

 Do not hesitate to reach out to me and my team even for the slightest questions.
 Follow our social media pages for constant updates and subscribe to your weekly newsletter for bookkeeping tips.